 This applies to any item that defines its own landing page URL except ads.
 Search Ads 360 does not generate clickserver URLs for ads.

-Additional custom parameters created in Google Ads accounts
+Additional custom parameters created in parallel tracking accounts

-When you run the first sync for a Google Ads account, Search Ads 360 creates custom parameters for Search Ads 360 macros and traffics the custom parameters to Google Ads.
-Search Ads 360 macros are not available in Google Ads accounts.
+When you run the first sync for a Google Ads or Microsoft Advertising account, Search Ads 360 creates custom parameters for Search Ads 360 macros and traffics the custom parameters to the engine.
+Search Ads 360 macros are not available in Google Ads or Microsoft Advertising accounts.
 Instead, use the custom parameters Search Ads 360 created.

-The new custom parameters will place your Google Ads account under review.
+The new custom parameters may place your account under review.

 Please keep the following in mind